li21rich/TwitterScrape/README.md

 Running it will prompt for *email*, *username*, *password*, *minimum*, and *query*.\
 &nbsp;&nbsp;*email*, *username*, *password*: These must be the credentials of **your twitter account**.
 It is recommended that you use a throwaway account.\
 &nbsp;&nbsp;*minimum*: Minimum refers to the number of tweets you want to scrape.
 Enter a whole number.\
-&nbsp;&nbsp;*query*: Link to search page.
-You can find one by going to Twitter, typing in the desired search query (or use advanced search), and copying the URL at the top of the page.
+&nbsp;&nbsp;*query*: The search page link.
+You can go to Twitter, enter a search query (or use advanced search), and copy the resulting page URL.